Shimron: Late Bronze IIA

+Late Bronze IIB

+In the late 19th dynasty, drier climate caused distress and rebellion in the Egyptian Empire in the Southern Levant.
+During the reign of Merneptah, several city-states rebelled.
+The Merneptah Stele indicate that the Egyptian army tried to suppress and starve out the rebels in the Jezreel Valley (Yisrael; Israel) by attacking the grain production laying the fields waste.

+According to Joshua 11, the king of Shimron was part of an alliance with the king of Hazor, which was defeated by Joshua.
+Joshua 19:15 places Shimron inside the allotment of the Tribe of Zebulun.

 Iron Age

+Iron I

+Iron Age I was a transitional phase between the end of the Late Bronze Age (c.
+1190 BCE) and Iron II (10th century BCE), characterized by climate instability and drought along with political turmoil.
 Iron Age remains were found in a silo cut into the Bronze Age fortifications.
 While the 2019 excavation did not allow for rigorous investigation of the Iron Age remains, the assemblage found in the silo is similar to that of Megiddo VI, which indicates a "Canaanite" population in the lowlands in the Iron Age I. A bronze bracelet and electrum sheeting were also found here.

+Iron II

-The exact political and social orientation of Tel Shimron during the Iron Age is unclear.
-According to Joshua 11, the king of Shimron was part of an alliance with the king of Hazor, which was defeated by Joshua.
-Joshua 19:15 places Shimron inside the allotment of the Tribe of Zebulun.
+The exact political and social orientation of Tel Shimron during the Iron Age is unclear (Phoenicians W, Northern Kingdom of Israel SE).

 Assyrian destruction

-During the 8th century BC, it is possible that Shimron was destroyed by Tiglath Pileser III.
+During the 8th century BC, Shimron was destroyed.
+Tiglath Pileser III of Assyria (r.

+745–727 BCE) conducted military campaigns around 734-732 BCE.
 In a fragment of his annals, different cities taken by the Assyrians are recorded.
 One such site, although the list is badly broken, has been restored as Samhuna, which Nadav Na'aman and others have associated with Shimron.

-Tiglath Pileser III performed massive deportations in the Jezreel and Lower Galilee during the 8th century, and surveys in the area suggest it remained sparsely populated for centuries.
+Tiglath Pileser III performed massive deportations in the Jezreel and Lower Galilee, and surveys in the area suggest it remained sparsely populated for centuries.